superfast15/market-monitor/README.md

 It also pulls the **VIX** once per run as a market-wide volatility gauge (low / elevated / high).

+### 200-day trend filter
+For each ticker the script also fetches the **200-day moving average** and tags the name:

+- **✅ Above the 200-day line** — the long-term uptrend is intact, so a pullback is more likely a buyable dip.
+- **⛔ Below the 200-day line** — the trend may be broken; a drawdown here is higher-risk ("catching a falling knife").

+This is the most important piece of context: a big drop *in an uptrend* is a very different setup from the same drop *in a downtrend*.
+The dashboard colors the tag green or red accordingly.
+(Stocks without 200 days of history simply show no tag.)

 > These thresholds are heuristics, not backtested signals.
-A stock can be far off
+The 200-day filter
+> improves context but is still a lagging indicator — a stock can sit above it and
-> its high and keep falling.
-Treat the output as "here's what dropped," not "buy this."
+> fall, or reclaim it after a crash.
+Treat the output as "here's what dropped and
+> where the trend stands," not "buy this."

 ---